foldedwave/gitbook_test/test.md

 Cardholder data.

-The Hosted Integration method works by redirecting the Customer to our Gateway’s Hosted Payment Page, which will collect the Customer’s payment details and process the payment before redirecting the Customer back to a page on your website, letting you know the payment outcome.
+The Hosted Integration method works by redirecting the Customer to our Gateway's Hosted Payment Page, which will collect the Customer's payment details and process the payment before redirecting the Customer back to a page on your website, letting you know the payment outcome.
 This allows you the quickest path to integrating with the Gateway.